TheButterflyGroup/DroneEquippedHomeSecurity/README.md

 ## Authors

-We are a team of Full Stack Software Developers and a UX Designer.
-Chris B. is our team captain who's also a Full Stack Developer and instructor at [Prime Digital Academy](https://primeacademy.io/)
+We are a team of Full-Stack Software Developers and a UX Designer.
 * Nestor G.
 * Sarah C.
 * Alecia H.